July 2024, In the Loop -

 In contrast, deregulation would likely be a key pillar of former President Donald Trump’s domestic agenda if he were to win the presidency.

-A leadership changeover at key federal agencies could bring a lighter touch to financial regulation and supervision.
 It would also open the door to halting, reversing, or weakening policies advanced by the Biden administration.
 Rules that have been proposed but not yet finalized would likely be most at risk.

 1. Consumer Finance

-A win by the Democratic nominee: |
+A win by Harris: |

 A win by Trump: |

 Fees: The restrictions on fees for late credit card payments and overdrawn accounts imposed by the Consumer Financial Protection Bureau (CFPB) would remain in play.
 However, court challenges to these rules could be an impediment.
 The agency’s current director has called out the rising cost of obtaining credit scores as a possible area for action.
+Online payments: Scrutiny of emerging payments systems could increase.
+For example, the Biden-Harris CFPB has sought to classify online buy-now, pay-later companies as credit card lenders. |

+Regulatory restraint?: Republicans, including Donald Trump during his first presidential term, typically have advocated for a lighter touch to financial regulation.
 CFPB appointee is key: Could this pro-business bent change?
 Who the Trump administration nominates to head the CFPB will be important to watch.

 |